ramashanker/aws/certification/day13/Concept.md

     S3 Object Ownership has two settings:
         1. Object writer – The uploading account will own the object.
         2. Bucket owner preferred – The bucket owner will own the object if the object is uploaded with the bucket-owner-full-control canned ACL
+### AWS CLI for S3 for pagination
+    Amazon S3 has a default page size of 1000 the AWS CLI calls a service's API to populate the list.

+    --page-size: You can use the --page-size option to specify that the AWS CLI requests a smaller number of items from each call to the AWS service

+    --max-items: Use to fetch

+    --starting-token

+    Example: results of an S3 List to show 100 results per page to your users and minimize the number of API calls aws s3api list-objects \
+    --bucket my-bucket \
+    --max-items 100 \
+    --starting-token eyJNYXJrZXIiOiBudWxsLCAiYm90b190cnVuY2F0ZV9hbW91bnQiOiAxfQ==

+### Macie:Sensitive data analysis
+    Amazon Macie discovers sensitive data using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks.

+### Versioning
+    If you overwrite an object (file), it results in a new object version in the bucket when you delete an object (file), Amazon S3 inserts a delete marker,which becomes the current object version and you can restore the previous version
+    Any file that was unversioned before enabling versioning will have the 'null' version

+### S3 Select:
+    You would like to retrieve a CVS data and only 3 columns out of the 10

 ## SQS:

 ### ApproximateNumberOfMessagesVisible